mia-prog/alx-system_engineering-devops/README.md

-this repo contains my learning journey of Shell basics commands
+ this is README file of 0x03.
+Shell project